-- 3,200 two-lane miles of pavement on state roads. - 2,675 bridges greater than 20 feet in length. - 10 state-owned airports. - 305 miles of state-owned rail line with 265 bridges. - 122 heated and 289 unheated buildings. - 80,000 + traffic signs. - Over 60,000 small culverts. - Other assets including a fleet of vehicles, park & ride lots, rest areas, bike paths, and ancillary highway assets.
+- 3,200 two-lane miles of pavement on state roads - 2,689 bridges greater than 20 feet in length - 10 state-owned airports - 305 miles of state-owned rail line with 265 bridges - 122 heated and 289 unheated buildings

+- 68,000 + traffic signs under VTrans jurisdiction - Over 100,000 small culverts - Other assets including a fleet of vehicles, park & ride lots, rest areas, bike paths, and ancillary highway assets

 The tradeoffs are evaluated through a quantitative project prioritization approach (see below for a more extensive description of project prioritization efforts).
 In essence, asset management is a tool to maximize the value of existing transportation infrastructure.
-Databases and computer models compare scenarios with different levels of funding for pavement and bridge.
+Databases and computer models compare scenarios with different levels of funding for pavement and bridges.
 Other models are in various stages of development.